12 Tips to Help Your Partner Through SPD

 Once we (finally) figured out what was affecting her, I found out quite quickly that SPD meant two things:

-- My wife’s pregnancy was about to get a whole lot tougher.
+- My partner’s pregnancy was about to get a whole lot tougher.

 - I was going to be a whole lot busier over the coming months.